dbmdz/digitalcollections-commons/dc-commons-springmvc/README.md

 }
 ```

-2. add error template resolver (commonsClasspathThymeleafResolver, before your standard resolver) to your config:
+2. add commons template resolver (commonsClasspathThymeleafResolver, before your standard resolver) to your config:

 ```java
 @Autowired